richardebeling/five-words-five-letters/README.md

 * For each combination, all 5! = 120 permutations of the five words would be valid.
 To find only one permutation, we simply use the order of the internally stored word list, and only look at combinations where elements are ordered the same as in the word list.
+This idea has already been implemented in previous approaches.
 In technical terms: During recursion, we always keep track of where we are in the word list in the outer recursion levels.
 Inner recursion levels then start at that location instead of the start.
 * To prevent recursing into branches that we already tested earlier, we keep track of character sets that we processed earlier without any results, and from which input word on this was wthe case.
-For this, we store an array of 2^26 32bit-starting offsets in memory, which takes approximately 250MB of storage space.
+For this, we store an array of 2^26 32bit starting offsets in memory, which takes approximately 250MB of storage space.
 Accessing it in random order is slow due to cache misses, but still faster than trying to fill up a character set for which we already computed that no solutions exist.
 We sort the input words before processing to can achieve a slightly better cache locality with these accesses.
+  * We assign the characters to the bits in such a way that the lower bits represent characters that occur more often in english writing.
+For example, the first bit represents the letter 'e', the second bit represents the letter 'a', and so on.
+Due to non-uniform distribution of letters in written english, this allows us to quickly skip big chunks of combinations:
+    When the algorithm picks a first words that contains an 'e', all following word picks will directly skip past all other words that also contain an 'e' in a tight loop.
+  * To reduce the impact of cache misses, we put a blur filter in front of the 250MB memory block.
+This is a simple 8MB bit set, storing the information whether we've already stored information for a cache set.
+The random access into the 250MB starting offsets can thus be reduced to cases where there is an actual value stored that allows to take the shortcut.